Common European Framework of Reference for Languages: Domains

 General and particular communicative competencies are developed by producing or receiving texts in various contexts under various conditions and constraints.
 These contexts correspond to various sectors of social life that the CEFR calls domains.
 Four broad domains are distinguished: educational, occupational, public and personal.
 These largely correspond to register.

-Competences
+Competencies

 A language user can develop various degrees of competence in each of these domains and to help describe them, the CEFR has provided a set of six Common Reference Levels (A1, A2, B1, B2, C1, C2).

 Common reference levels

 The Common European Framework divides learners into three broad divisions that can each be further divided into two levels; for each level, it describes what a learner is supposed to be able to do in reading, listening, speaking and writing.
 The following table indicates these levels.
-A more thorough description of each level, with criteria for listening, reading, speaking and writing, is available on the Internet.

 These descriptors can apply to any of the languages spoken in Europe and there are translations in many languages.

 Relationship with duration of learning process

 Educational bodies for various languages have offered estimates for the amount of study needed to reach levels in the relevant language.
+This assumes learners with European languages as their native language, the typical profile within the European Union.